alexjasson/templechess/README.md

 # templechess
-Templechess is a single threaded chess move generator written in C with no hash table.
-With my Intel i5-10210U Processor (max 4.2GHz) it completes perft(7) from the starting position in ~8.3 seconds which equates to ~385M nps.
-It is currently under 900 LOC including tests and Makefile.
+Templechess is a single-threaded chess move generator written in C with no hash table and no SIMD instructions.
+With my Intel i5-10210U Processor (max 4.2GHz), it completes perft(7) from the starting position in ~8.3 seconds, which equates to ~385M nps.
+It is currently under 900 LOC, including tests and Makefile.

 It assumes a UNIX-like operating system such as linux or mac and would need to be modified to compile on windows.